ObolNetwork/obol-docs/docs/start/quickstart-exit.md

   </TabItem>
 </Tabs>

-Once a threshold of exit signatures has been received by any single charon client, it will craft a valid voluntary exit message and will submit it to the beacon chain for inclusion.
+When submitting through a validator client (not through charon directly), once a threshold of exit signatures has been received by any single charon client, it will craft a valid voluntary exit message and will submit it to the beacon chain for inclusion.
 You can monitor partial exits stored by each node in the [Grafana Dashboard](https://github.com/ObolNetwork/charon-distributed-validator-node).

 ## Exit epoch and withdrawable epoch